openactive/dataset-site-template/README.md

     inputJsonFile: Dataset Site JSON file used to generate the Dataset Site HTML
     outputHtmlFile: Output Dataset Site HTML file, rendered using the relevant template
     staticAssetsPathUrl: Optional.
-      Relative or absolute URL path to the hosted CSP assets (contents of datasetsite-csp.static.zip), if you are hosting static files.
+      Relative or absolute URL path to the hosted CSP assets (contents of datasetsite-csp.static.zip), if you are hosting static assets.
       If staticAssetsPathUrl is supplied, the CSP compatible template is used, otherwise the single-file template is used. staticAssetsPathUrl is relative to the hosted location of the outputHtmlFile.
     staticAssetsOutputDirectory: Optional.
 If supplied, output the CSP assets (contents of datasetsite-csp.static.zip) to this directory.